 The news organizations initially described the PFLP as merely a "leftist political party that has an armed wing."
 CAMERA secured corrected language that acknowledges the Palestinian group's terrorism and terror designations.

 Media outlets largely ignored last night's infiltration of armed Palestinians from Gaza into southern Israel as world leaders are set to convene at Jerusalem's World Holocaust Forum.
 Reuters falsely reported an "attempt[ed]" infiltration, when in fact the assailants were hundreds of meters inside Israeli territory.

 Haaretz's English edition corrects after mistakenly identifying terrorist Samir Kuntar, convicted for the brutal 1979 murders of the Haran family members, as Palestinian.
 He was a Lebanese Druze.

 CAMERA prompts correction after Reuters today understated the number of Israelis forced to run for shelter during hundreds of rocket attacks, citing "thousands."
 In fact, with the rockets targeting several large cities, more than a million Israelis fled to shelters.

 UPDATED: Islamic Jihad fired a rocket which slammed into a highway in Gan Yavne, in central Israel, narrowly missing passing cars.
 CAMERA prompts correction after The New York Post incorrectly located that intersection "near Israel-Gaza border."

-CAMERA prompts correction of a Times of Israel headline which erroneously stated that cancer-stricken terror convict Bassam al-Sayeh died in an Israeli jail.
-In fact, he died in an Israeli hospital.
+CAMERA prompts correction of a Jewish Telegraphic Agency article which incorrectly reported that convicted terrorist Bassam Al-Sayeh died in an Israeli prison.
+In fact, Al-Sayeh, who suffered from cancer, died in an Israeli hospital.